Corporate

 He continues, “We cannot afford to continue allowing unbridled deployment of a technology that has the potential to surpass human capabilities in the pursuit of profit, and this Executive Order provides an excellent platform to implement controls while not stifling innovation.”

-Impact on Coalfire's clients
+Impact of AI adoption on Coalfire's clients

 Coalfire's clients are excited about the opportunity to increase efficiency and productivity, improve business intelligence through quicker and more accurate data analysis and insights, and create excellent customer experiences.
 If these opportunities can lead to cost savings and competitive advantage, it is easy to understand why some companies implement AI at a breakneck pace.